JanJaniel/Yahtzee-Extreme/README.md

 ## Introduction

 This game was inspired by a fun evening with friends playing the traditional Yahtzee game.
-The goal was to recreate the classic game in Java while more "extreme" and fast-paced.
+The goal was to recreate the classic game in Java while beeing more "extreme" and fast-paced.

 ## Game Overview